jnors/SiteSurveyTool/Site_Survey_Tool_PRD_v0.3.md

 ## 🎥 Narrative

 **Today:** Engineers capture photos on phones, notes in separate apps, and floorplans in PDFs.
 Reconciliation takes hours.
-**With SST:** Upload a floorplan, add pins with notes and photos (max 4 photos per pin, 1080p), work offline, then press “Sync” to push structured data to Drive.
+**With FieldPins:** Sign in with Google, upload a floorplan, add pins with notes and photos (max 4 photos per pin, 1080p), work online or offline, then press “Sync” to push structured data to Drive.
-Projects are easily accessible in Google Drive under `/My Drive/SST/<ProjectName>/`.
+Projects are easily accessible in Google Drive under `/My Drive/FieldPins/<ProjectName>/`.

 ---